AP Courses AP Biology AP Biology Units AP Human Geography AP HUG Units AP Computer Science Principles AP CSP Units

 How to study Unit 4

-• Memorize nation/state vocabulary with examples you can cite on an FRQ.
+• Memorize nation/state vocabulary with examples you can cite on an FRQ—start with the state vs nation vs nation-state guide if terms feel interchangeable.

 • Compare boundary types using the boundary table—then sketch one antecedent and one superimposed scenario.